zynga/jsbindings/README.md

 ![instance method flow](https://raw.github.com/ricardoquesada/jsbindings/master/docs/jsb_instance_call.png)

 ### Calling JS code from native

+#### Callbacks

+There are 2 types of calls that can be generated:

+- Calls that are originated in JS and executes native code (the ones presented earlier )
+- Calls that are originated in native and executes JS code.
+This ones are the "callbacks".

+As an example, cocos2d-iphone's  `onEnter`, `onExit`, `udpate` are callback functions. `onEnter` is originated on native, and it should also call possible "overrides" in JS.
+On the following example, `onEnter` will be called from native, but only if we declare `onEnter` as "callback":

+	var MyLayer = cc.Layer.extend({
+	    ctor:function () {
+	        cc.associateWithNative( this, cc.Layer );
+	        this.init();
+	    },
+	    onEnter:function() {
+	    	cc.log("onEnter called");
+	   	},
+	});

+JSB supports callbacks without the need to modify the source code of the parsed library.
+What JSB does, is to  swap (AKA "swizzle") the original callback method with one provided by JSB.
+This is the full flow:

+- At registration time, JSB swizzles all methods registered as callbacks
+- When a swizzle method is called:
+	- It calls the native callback function
+	- Then it calls the JS callback function (if available)

+#### Executing scripts

-In order to call JS code from native, the only thing that you need to do is:
+In order to run a JS script from native, you should do the following

-	// JSBCore is responsible registering the native objects in JS, among other things [[JSBCore sharedInstance] runScript:@"my_js_script.js"];
+	// JSBCore is responsible registering the native objects in JS, among other things if( ! [[JSBCore sharedInstance] runScript:@"my_js_script.js"] )
+		NSLog(@"Error running script");

 ## Configuration file

+### Renaming rule

 The configuration has a set of powerful rules that could transform the native API into a customized JS API.
 As an example, the default JS API for:

 	// CCAnimation (from cocos2d-iphone v2.0)
 	+(id) animationWithAnimationFrames:(NSArray*)arrayOfAnimationFrames delayPerUnit:(float)delayPerUnit loops:(NSUInteger)loops;

 will be:

 	// ugly
 	cc.CCAnimation.animationWithAnimationFrames_delayPerUnit_loops_( frames, delay, loops );

 So, with a simple set of rules, we can transform that JS API into this:

 	// more JS friendly
 	cc.Animation.create( frames, delay, loops );

-First, we need to remove the `CC` prefix from the class name, since it belongs to the `cc` namespace.
+First, we need to remove the `CC` prefix from the class name, since it is already using the `cc` JS namespace:

-	# Part of cocos2d_jsb.ini configuration file
-	obj_class_prefix_to_remove = CC
+`obj_class_prefix_to_remove = CC`

-And finally we add a rename rule for that method.
+And finally we add a rename rule for that method:

-	# Part of cocos2d_jsb.ini configuration file
-	method_properties =  CCAnimation # animationWithAnimationFrames:delayPerUnit:loops: =  name:"create",
+`method_properties =  CCAnimation # animationWithAnimationFrames:delayPerUnit:loops: =  name:"create",`

+### Merge rule

 But what happens with the other constructors of animation ?